OWASP/CheatSheetSeries/cheatsheets/Access_Control_Cheat_Sheet.md

 In Attribute-Based Access Control (ABAC), access decisions are based on attributes of the subject of the request compared to the permissions held by the identity of the requester.

 Attributes come in various forms and are easiest summarized to be the metadata of data, rather than data itself.
-If you stored a user email the _attribute_ may be a reference to the database table in a relation database, or a primary key associated to the data that maps to the primary key of the identity in a key/value store or in disparate data stores, or another example is the index of a document store that holds the data.
+If you stored a user email the _attribute_ may be a reference to the database table in a relation database, or a primary key associated to the data that maps to the primary key of the identity in a key-value store or in disparate data stores, or another example is the index of a document store that holds the data.

 There are more modern datastores that provide the ability to 'label', 'tag', and define actual metadata or headers returned with data served by a RESTful API, these are all great examples of attributes.